 Get Rid of The Things That Need To Go

 How to actually do it, you ask?

 From a practical perspective, you should divide your spaces into groups and tackle them one by one.
-The best way I found was to split your home into rooms and each room into individual storage spaces.
+The best way I found was to look at each room in your house individually, then split each room into individual storage spaces.